Q&A with a horticulturalist

 Why did you decide to study at the University of Guelph?

-The school had a great reputation for my initial program of study, an amazing campus and the location was great because I was far enough away from my hometown of Hamilton to feel independent but also close enough to still feel connected to friends and family
+The school had a great reputation for my initial program of study, amazing campus and the location was great because I was far enough away from my hometown of Hamilton to feel independent but also close enough to still feel connected to friends and family

 What is an unforgettable experience you had while at U of G?

-As with most guys who went through the turf diploma program I would have to say when we carried on the tradition of sodding the cannon.
+As with most students who went through the turf diploma program I would have to say when we carried on the tradition of sodding the cannon.
 It was always funny to see the reactions of my fellow students and professors when they’d see it for the first time.

 What’s a piece of advice you’d like to share with current students?

 I think it’s important to stay open to all career possibilities.
 I started at the university thinking I was going to become a history teacher after getting my history degree, but every summer I worked on golf courses and fell in love with the industry and working outdoors and almost 23 years later here I am working as a horticulturalist for the Government of Saskatchewan.